Why People Lose Money in the Market

 And How to Bounce Back When It Happens

 Many new investors have found that soon after buying their first stock, its value drops.
-It makes for a disappointing introduction to the world of investing, but it can also prove to be a valuable wake-up call, inspiring you to learn everything you can about investing in the markets.
+It makes for a disappointing introduction to the world of investing.
+Still, it can also prove to be a valuable wake-up call, inspiring you to learn everything you can about investing in the markets.
 While investing in financial markets over the long-term is an excellent path to wealth, it’s not unusual to experience occasional losses as investment values go up and down.

 People often lose money in the markets because they don’t understand economic and investment market cycles.
 Business and economic cycles expand and decline.
 The boom cycles are fostered by a growing economy, expanding employment, and various other economic factors.
 As inflation creeps up, prices rise, and GDP growth slows, so too does the stock market decline in value.

 If you sold during the week following 9/11, your investments most likely would have lost money.

 But if you’d held fast and done nothing after the decline, you would have been rewarded for your steadiness: Within a month of the attacks, the Dow Jones, Nasdaq, and S&P 500 were back to where they were before the attacks.

-To avoid losing money during a market-wide drop, your best bet is to just sit tight and wait for your investments to rebound.
+If you want to avoid losing money during a market-wide drop, your best bet is to sit tight and wait for your investments to rebound.

 Letting Emotions Guide Decision-Making

 People lose money in the markets because they let their emotions, mainly fear and greed, drive their investing.
 Behavioral finance—the marriage of behavioral psychology and behavioral economics—explains why investors make poor decisions.
 Understanding basic behavioral finance concepts and learning to manage your emotions can help you avoid a good deal of losses during your investment lifetime.